kamran-pog/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+        It is used to matched exact data when using Route.

 1. How would you explain form validation to someone who has never programmed before?
+        Validation is how we make sure that what is entered into an input field is what is required.
+For instance, with validation we can make sure that the text you input is a valid email or a number if required.
 1. In 1-2 sentences, define end to end testing.
+        End to end testing means testing an application from the beginning to end to make sure the whole application is working correctly.

 ## Instructions